jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ### Conclusion

 Eventually I settled on this doc-only member trick, which has been serving me very well ever since.
 I hope you can use it too.
-The end result: centralized comments, efficiently written, without repetitions or code clutter.
+The end result: centralized comments, efficiently written, without repetitions and their not cluttering your code.

 -----